+8. My neighbors will look out for anything suspicious.

-Fact: While it is a good idea to ask for your neighbors’ help in watching your home while you’re away, your fellow neighbors can watch your home for only so many hours a day.
+Fact: While it is a good idea to ask for your neighbors’ help in watching your home while you’re away, your neighbors can watch your home for only so many hours a day.
 It’s great as an added precaution, but having a security system that can monitor your home at all times is even better.

 9. Having a home security system doesn’t make any difference to home insurance rates.

-Fact: If you can provide an insurance company with a security alarm certificate from the company, most offer anywhere from a 2- to 10-percent discount on your home insurance premium.
+Fact: If you can provide an insurance company with a security alarm certificate, most will offer a discount on your home insurance premium.
 Monitored alarm systems generally generate larger discounts than unmonitored systems.
-To receive these discounts, all you have to do is be a homeowner.

 10. Home security is complex and hard to set up.

 Fact: Many home security systems have easy-to-operate interfaces that offer a wide choice of settings and configurations that can be easily customized, and you can always get the help of a professional.
 Don’t know which ones to choose?
 Here are a few tips on how to set up your home security system.

 Protecting your home with a security system doesn’t have to be complicated or expensive, as the home security myths would have you believe.
 With the right system in place and the right kind of help, you can leave your home and sleep at night feeling safer.